wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 Therefore, the expected value is 1.
 The metric may occasionally be 0 when the BBS instances are performing a leader transition, but a prolonged value of 0 indicates an issue with BBS.

-1. Run `monit` status on the Diego database VM to check for failing processes.
+1. Run `monit status` on the Diego database VM to check for failing processes.
 2. If there are no failing processes, then review the logs for BBS.
    * A healthy BBS shows obvious activity around starting or claiming LRPs.
    * An unhealthy BBS leads to the Auctioneer showing minimal or no activity.
 The BBS sends work to the Auctioneer.
 3. If you are unable to resolve the issue, pull logs from the Diego BBS, which include the Locket service component logs, and contact VMware Tanzu Support.

 ## TAS UAA Latency is Elevated
-Description	Time in milliseconds that UAA took to process a request that the Gorouter sent to UAA endpoints.
+Time in milliseconds that UAA took to process a request that the Gorouter sent to UAA endpoints.

 Indicates how responsive UAA has been to requests sent from the Gorouter.
 Some operations may take longer to process, such as creating bulk users and groups.
 It is important to correlate latency observed with the endpoint and evaluate this data in the context of overall historical latency from that endpoint.
 Unusual spikes in latency could indicate the need to scale UAA VMs.

-Latency depends on the endpoint and operation being used.
-It is important to correlate the latency with the endpoint and evaluate this data in the context of the historical latency from that endpoint.
+This metric is emitted only for the routers serving the UAA system component and is not emitted per isolation segment even if you are using isolated routers.

+1. A quick way to confirm user-impacting behavior is to try `login.run.pivotal.io` and see if you receive a delayed response.
-1. Inspect which endpoints requests are hitting.
+2. Inspect which endpoints the slow requests are hitting.
 Use historical data to determine if the latency is unusual for that endpoint.
-For a list of UAA endpoints, see the UAA API documentation.
+For more information about UAA, see the [UAA API documentation](https://docs.cloudfoundry.org/api/uaa/).
+3. Restarting UAA instances can solve this problem: `bosh --environment prod --deployment cf-cfapps-io2 restart uaa` (Restarting the instances will cause any active sessions to be lost, which will cause users to have to log in again.)
-2. If it appears that UAA needs to be scaled due to ongoing traffic congestion, do not scale based on the latency metric alone.
-You should also ensure that the system.cpu.user metric for UAA stays in the suggested range of 80-90% maximum CPU utilization.
+4. If it appears that UAA needs to be scaled due to ongoing traffic congestion, confirm that CPU utilization would benefit from scaling.
+UAA suggested maximum CPU utilization is 80-90%.
-3. Resolve high utilization by scaling UAA VMs horizontally.
+5. Resolve high utilization by scaling UAA VMs horizontally.
 To scale UAA, navigate to the Resource Config pane of the TAS for VMs tile and edit the number of your UAA VM instances.

-[//]: # ( TODO -- should this original text be used?)
-[//]: # (1.
-A quick way to confirm user-impacting behavior is to try `login.run.pivotal.io` and see if you receive a delayed response.)

-[//]: # ()
-[//]: # (Restart the UAA instances to solve this problem: `bosh -e prod -d cf-cfapps-io2 restart uaa` )

-[//]: # (Restarting the instances will cause any active sessions to be lost, which will cause users to have to log in again.)